Did you know that Hong King tops the list of cities with the most skyscrapers in the world?

 This makes it all the more surprising that it wasn’t more than a sparsely populated fishing village until halfway through the 19th century.
 Today, the city is home to well over 500 skyscrapers and is one of the most densely populated places on the planet.

-In this article, you’ll discover some of the most interesting facts about the International Commerce Centre, the most impressive skyscraper in Hong Kong.
+In this article, you’ll discover some of the most interesting facts about the International Commerce Centre, the most impressive building in Hong Kong.

 1. It’s located in the western part of Hong Kong’s main peninsula